Group actions on stacks and applications to equivariant string topology for stacks: Goldman bracket for -dimensional orbifolds and stacks

-The functoriality lemma proved in the previous section allows us to explicitly write down the Goldman bracket for a reduced oriented 2-dimensional orbifold $\XX$.
+In this section, we describe in detail the case were $\XX$ is a reduced (or effective) oriented 2-dimensional orbifold.
+The functoriality lemma proved in the previous section allows us to explicitly write down the Goldman bracket for such $\XX$.
 The idea is that the inclusion $\UU \hookrightarrow \XX$ of the complement of the orbifold locus of $\XX$ induces a surjection on fundamental groups $\pi_1(\UU) \to \pi_1(\XX)$.
-Therefore, thanks to the functoriality (Proposition~\ref{P:functoriality}) and the following lemma, to compute the bracket of free loops in $\XX$, we can first lift them to free loops in $\UU$, compute the bracket there, and then project back down to $\XX$.
+Therefore, thanks to the functoriality (Proposition~\ref{P:functoriality}) and the following lemma, to compute the bracket of free loops in $\XX$, we can first lift them to free loops in $\UU$, compute the bracket there, and then project back down to $\XX$ (see Lemma~\ref{L:bracketreducedorbifold} below).

 \begin{lem} Let $\XX$ be a topological stack.
 Then, we have a natural isomorphism